Vendicated/Vencord/docs/2_PLUGINS.md

 Welcome to Megu's Plugin Guide!
 In this file, you will learn about how to write your own plugin!

 You don't need to run `pnpm build` every time you make a change.
-Instead, use `pnpm watch` - this will auto-compile Vencord whenever you make a change.
+Instead, use `pnpm watch` - this will auto-compile Bencord whenever you make a change.
 If using code patches (recommended), you will need to CTRL+R to load the changes.

 ## Plugin Entrypoint